kartverket/backstage-plugin-risk-scorecard-backend/docs/schemaChangelog.md

 # Schema changelog

 ## 4.1
-- Preset values for probability has been changed to a logarithmic scale with base 20
+- Preset values for probability have been changed to a logarithmic scale with base 20:

 | Probability level | Old value | New value      |
 |-------------------|-----------|----------------|